charisschomba/YDownloader/README.md

 YDownloader script downloads Youtube contents.
 The script downloads Audio,Video and the playlist.

-## for windows users,Download use YDownloader.exe
+## For windows users,download YDownloader.exe

 ## Requirements